-Figure 89: Number of tests per page setting
+Figure 93: Number of tests per page setting

 To export test results into an Excel file, in the Run or Test drop-down menu, select Run into File or Test into File.
+The generated file contains both results and input parameters.